-If you aren’t already getting our posts delivered to your inbox every Thursday morning, please sign up here.
+If you aren’t already getting my posts delivered to your inbox every Thursday morning, please sign up here.

-Check out our full menu of posts here, so you’ll know exactly what you’re getting.
+Check out my full menu of posts here, so you’ll know exactly what you’re getting.
 Almost all are practical tips you can immediately apply to your daily PR work.

 Lauren Edwards is a former reporter for the Associated Press.
 She has been creating, customizing and delivering workshops for science and technology teams since 2000.